Please ensure Javascript is enabled for purposes of website accessibility

 Thinking about going synthetic???
 Think again!

 Instantaneous beauty and immediate value with sod.
 Within just a few hours, sod transforms bare soil into a lush and beautiful carpet of grass.
-Landscaping with turfgrass from a top quality sod farm in California immediately increases the market value of property from 10-15%!
+Landscaping with grass from a top quality sod farm in California immediately increases the market value of property from 10-15%!

 Sod creates a healthy environment.
 Sod cleans the air and helps recharge our groundwater supplies.
 Turfgrass is one of nature's finest and least expensive filters, and works to improve the environment.